omnetpp/docs.omnetpp.org/docs/tutorials/swarm/page1.md

 #### Creating an AWS Account

 To access any web service AWS offers, you must first create an AWS account at http://aws.amazon.com.
 An AWS account is simply an Amazon.com account that is enabled to use AWS products; you can use an existing Amazon.com account login and password when creating the AWS account. ([source](http://docs.aws.amazon.com/AmazonSimpleDB/latest/DeveloperGuide/AboutAWSAccounts.html))
 If you already have one, just log in to the [AWS Management Console](https://console.aws.amazon.com) with it, and ignore the rest of this section.
 Otherwise, follow the instructions here: [AWS registration](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html)

 #### Creating the Access Policy

 On the AWS Management Console, navigate to the IAM Service configuration page, and switch to **Policies**.
 Or just click [this link](https://console.aws.amazon.com/iam/home#/policies), it will take you there.
 Click the **Create policy** button.
 Switch over to the **JSON** tab.
 Paste the contents of [this file](docker-for-aws-policy.json) into the entry field.

 This policy is the superset of the officially published one on the [Docker for AWS website](https://docs.docker.com/docker-for-aws/iam-permissions/).
-It had to be slightly altered to make it fit into the default size limit.
-This way it doesn't strictly adhere to the "principle of least privilege", because it grants full access to some services (namely: AutoScaling, CloudFormation, ElasticFileSystem, and ElasticLoadBalancing), but most of the permissions in those services were already granted one-by-one, so it isn't so bad.
+It had to be slightly altered to make it fit into the default size limit, so it grants slightly more privileges than necessary.

 Click **Review policy**.
 Enter a **Name** for the new policy, for example "inet-docker-swarm-policy", then click **Create policy**.